-- Any concerns are reported to the class teacher and recorded in the behaviour log by the adults on duty.
-This log details the incidents, responses and any actions taken - The behaviour log (and the accident log) is shared by staff at the end of the day so that appropriate strategies can be agreed - Persistent concerns or emergent behaviour patterns are monitored by staff at their weekly planning meetings
+- Any concerns are reported to the class teacher and logged in CPOMS by the adults on duty.
+This log details the incidents, responses and any actions taken. - Any incidents logged in CPOMS are shared by staff at the end of the day so that appropriate strategies can be agreed. - Persistent concerns or emergent behaviour patterns are monitored by staff at their weekly planning meetings.